 Clubs may apply for Handicap format racing where the maximum number of teams is restricted to 14 teams with a minimum of 4 teams.
 In addition, if there are 10 entries or less for a normal round robin competition and seed time spreads are such that conventional divisions are inappropriate, the club may apply to the AFA to change to Handicap format racing.
-Further details are given in Appendix A - part 2 of the Rules and Policies.
+Effective from 1st March 2019 Competition organisers are able to seek to have a format that involves both regular non handicap racing and handicap racing in different Divisions if this is necessary to cope with a wide seed time situation in any Division.
+Further details on these options are given in Appendix A - part 2 of the Rules and Policies.